abik11/tips-tricks/W10+VS17+TFS.md

 If you have a WiFi adapter which should be able to connect to 5GHz networks but it cannot even detect them, the first solution you should try is to:
 -> Go to **Device Manager** (you can make it through CTRL + R and type: `compmgmt.msc`) ->**Network Adapters** ->Choose your adapter from the list ->Right click it and choose **Properties** ->Go to **Advanced** tab ->Select **Wireless Mode** ->Set it to **IEEE 802.11a/n/ac**

+### Installed Wi-Fi printer stopped working
+First check the printer's IP adress and try to ping it from your PC.
+If you cannot ping it, then make sure that printer is in the correct network and that your firewall allows you to ping other devices.<br />
+If you can ping the printer and it still doesn't work, go to: ->Control Panel ->Printers and Devices ->Right click your printer ->Properties ->Ports ->Standard TCP/IP port ->Configure port ->Make sure that correct IP address is set
+If the printer works but scanner does not, go to: ->Control Panel ->Type `scanner` in search box ->Show scanners and photo cameras ->Select your printer/scanner ->Properties ->Network Settings ->Make sure that correct IP address is set

 ### Turn off and on Elan touchpad when mouse is plugged or not
 Elan touchpads have a nice feature that they can automatically turn off when a USB mouse is plugged in and automatically turn on when a mouse is removed.
 By default this feature is turned off.
 You must find the following key in the Windows Registry: `HKEY_CURRENT_USER/Software/Elantech/Othersetting` and set the following value: `DisableWhenDetectUSBMouse` to `1`.<br />
 If there is no such key or value, try to update the touchpad's drivers.